-Mapping marine litter in the Oslo fjord with World Wide Fund
+Mapping marine litter in the Oslo fjord with World Wildlife Fund

 Thursday, September 8, 2016 / Nesodden, Norway

 Marine litter is a growing problem, affecting marine wildlife and disturbing ecosystems in the ocean world wide.